gominima/minima/README.md

 func UserGetRouter() *minima.Router {
 	// router instance which would be used by the main router router := minima.NewRouter()

 	return router.Get("/user/:id", func(response *minima.Response, request *minima.Request) {
 		// getting the id parameter from route id := request.GetParam("id")

-		// as query params are not part of the request path, they wont be added to the route username := request.GetQuery("name")
+		// instead of adding a param in route, you just need to fetch it

+		username := request.GetQuery("name")

 		// get user from database